paltalabs/defindex/apps/docs/08-appendix/why-not-swap-on-deposit.md

 $$

 This inequality shows that the user would request more USDC than what they can actually receive after the swap.
 This discrepancy leads to a potential loss of funds for DeFindex, highlighting why we can't rely on swapping assets during the deposit process.

+We can argue that when using any fixed price per share, the amount of USDC received after a swap, denoted as $m_{USDCout}$, will differ from the expected amount $m_{USDC}$.
+This discrepancy introduces a vulnerability, making the protocol susceptible to manipulation.